Email: info@suzandy.co.uk

 We now have some laced cord in stock.

-The colour of Danish cord has changed about 10-12 years ago.
+The colour of Danish cord changed about 30 years ago.
 It used to have a yellow/goldy cast to it but is now a light beige.

 Sometimes the cord is looped over L shaped nails which are attached to the seat frame and sometimes the loops are stapled onto the frame.
-The former method is easier to re-cord and we often insert these special nails to make the job easier - makes it easier for the next person as well.
+The former method is easier to re-cord and therefore slightly cheaper to replace.

 This chair was made by J L Møller Design No 75 and the seating is a 3.5mm unlaced Danish cord.

-Each strand had to be stapled to the frame on one side before the strand from the other side was woven across and covered it.
+Each strand had to be stapled to the frame on one side before the strand from the other side was woven across and covered the staple.

 The teak had really dried out and resembled the grey of old garden furniture.